jsonquerylang/jsonquery/README.md

 ## Features

-- Small: just `3.0 kB` when minified and gzipped!
-The JSON query engine without parse/stringify is only `1.4 kB`.
+- Small: just `3.2 kB` when minified and gzipped!
+The JSON query engine without parse/stringify is only `1.7 kB`.
-- Feature rich (40+ powerful functions)
+- Feature rich (50+ powerful functions and operators)
 - Easy to interoperate with thanks to the intermediate JSON format.
 - Expressive
 - Expandable